-In Sweden, higher education is theory-based and you as a student are responsible for your own studies.
+In Sweden, higher education is theory-based and as a student, you are responsible for your own studies.
 Courses are usually a mixture of lectures, seminars, group work, laboratory work and independent studies.
-They may also consist of fieldwork or training periods arranged by the university.
+They may also consist of fieldwork or placement periods arranged by the university.
 The Swedish university system relies heavily on self-study and you are expected to take an active part in the learning process.

 Mid Sweden University applies a grading scale of seven levels, A–F. Each course is defined in terms of the expected results and abilities (‘intended learning outcomes’) that you should have achieved at the end of the course.
 This describes the knowledge you are expected to possess at the end of the course in order to pass it.
 The grades A-E are used to indicate how well you have done regarding the ‘intended learning outcome’.

 A Excellent B Very Good C Good D Satisfactory E Sufficient Fx Insufficient F Insufficient

 What is the difference between degree programmes and courses?
 How are courses, lectures and examinations structured?
 Read more about the basic structure of Swedish higher education here: